mrmans0n/compose-rules/docs/rules.md

 ### Modifier order matters

-The order of modifier functions is very important.
-Each function makes changes to the Modifier returned by the previous function, the sequence affects the final result.
-Let's see an example of this:
+The order of modifier functions is important.
+Each function transforms the Modifier returned by the previous one, so the sequence affects the final result:

 ```kotlin
 // ❌ The UI will be off, as the pressed state ripple will extend beyond the intended shape